Patrick Dempsey: 1990–2004: Established actor

-Grey's Anatomy
+2005–2015: Stardom and Grey's Anatomy

 Dempsey has received significant public attention for his role as Dr. Derek "McDreamy" Shepherd in the medical drama Grey's Anatomy opposite Ellen Pompeo.
 Before landing the role, Dempsey auditioned for the role of Dr. Chase on another medical show, House.
-He also appeared in two episodes of the later Grey's spinoff Private Practice, playing the same character of Dr. Shepherd.
+He also appeared in two episodes of the later Greys spinoff Private Practice, playing the same character of Dr. Shepherd.
 The relationship his character had with Meredith Grey (Ellen Pompeo) on screen has received a lot of praise and positive reactions.

+In 2007, Dempsey starred in the Disney film Enchanted, and the Paramount Pictures film Freedom Writers, where he reunited with his Iron Jawed Angels co-star Hilary Swank.
+He also voiced the character Kenai in Brother Bear sequel Brother Bear 2, replacing Joaquin Phoenix.
+Other roles Dempsey appeared in during this time include the 2008 film Made of Honor as Tom, and the 2010 romantic comedy Valentine's Day; the latter film follows five interconnecting stories about Los Angelinos anticipating (or in some cases dreading) the holiday of love.
+Universal Pictures acquired the rights to the prize-winning novel The Art of Racing in the Rain in July 2009, for Dempsey to star in.
+The film instead starred Milo Ventimiglia.
+He starred as Dylan Gould in Transformers: Dark of the Moon (2011).

 In January 2014, he signed a two-year contract to remain on Grey's Anatomy, then in its tenth season, that would ensure his participation for potential 11th and 12th seasons.
 Dempsey was nominated for Best Actor – Television Series Drama at the 2006 Golden Globe Awards for the role.
 His success on the show has led to his becoming a spokesman for Mazda and State Farm Insurance.
-BuddyTV ranked him #1 on its list of "TV's Sexiest Men of 2011."
+BuddyTV ranked him #1 on its list of "TV's Sexiest Men of 2011".
 In November 2020, Dempsey appeared as Derek Shepherd at the start of the series' 17th season for the first time since the character had died in April 2015.